rhianvanesch/project-boilerplate/README.md

 ### ESLint plugins

-See this repo for a list of plugins: https://github.com/dustinspecker/awesome-eslint
+See this repo for a list of other plugins you could use: https://github.com/dustinspecker/awesome-eslint

 #### `eslint-plugin-compat`